Interval Training for Runners: Techniques, Benefits, and Smarter Workouts

 New runners should start with aerobic intervals with a work-to-rest ratio of 1:2.

-For example, if you are starting with intervals in the aerobic range, then you’ll be able to take a recovery that is around 50% of the duration of the interval.
+For example, if you are starting with intervals in the aerobic range, you’ll be able to take a recovery around 50% of the interval’s duration.

 Remember, the switch from aerobic to anaerobic will require you to engage your fast-twitch fibers more, so ensure you complete a comprehensive warm-up and include some fast strides before commencing the session.